duneroadrunner/scpptool/README.md

 When the value of one pointer is assigned to another, some static analyzers will attempt to determine the lifetime of the target object based on the "most recent" value that was assigned to the source pointer. scpptool does not do this. scpptool infers a lower bound for the target object lifespan based solely on the declaration of the source pointer ([not any subsequent assignment operation](#flow-insensitive-analysis)).
 By default, the only assumption made is that the target object outlives the source pointer.

-If [lifetime annotations](#annotating-lifetime-constraints) are applied to the pointer, then it can be assumed that the target object (also) outlives the pointer's intialization value target object.
+If [lifetime annotations](#annotating-lifetime-constraints) are applied to the pointer, then it can be assumed that the target object (also) outlives the pointer's initialization value target object.
 Often [`rsv::TXSLTAPointer<>`](#txsltapointer) will be used in place of raw pointers.
 It acts just like a raw pointer with lifetime annotations.

 #### Referencing elements in a dynamic container